ThatCoolCoder/spnr.js/tutorials/getStarted.md

 [Back to tutorials](index.md)

 ## Installation

+There are a few different ways to include spnr.js in your project, depending on the environment your project operates in.

+#### In the browser - regular JS

-To use spnr.js in your project there are two options: link to a CDN (content delivery network) or download a copy of spnr.js.
-For beginners, it is recommended to link to a CDN as this ensures that spnr.js will be up to date.
+This is the method recommended for beginners.
+You have two options for linking the script: from a CDN or manually downloading it.
+For general website use, it is recommended to link to a CDN as this ensures that spnr.js will be up to date.

-#### Linking to a CDN

 To link to a CDN, add a script tag like this to your HTML document. (it doesn't matter where it goes as long as it is before your other scripts)